dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 Examining the recorded code does reveal a few things that may be helpful in

 writing your own chart-related macros.
-If you’re curious, here’s a handcrafted
+If you're curious, here's a handcrafted

 version of that macro that creates a chart from the selected range: